Fischbach23/CEG2350/Labs/Lab11/Lab 11.md

 1. Command(s) to install `python3` and `pip3`: sudo apt install python3 | sudo apt install python3-pip
 2. Run web server with `index.html` contents in your folder:
 3. Confirm content is being served:
-   - Using `localhost`:
+   - Using `localhost`: 127.0.0.1
-   - Using the system's private IP:
+   - Using the system's private IP: 10.0.0.25
-   - Using the system's public IP:
+   - Using the system's public IP: 3.212.42.61
 4. What's playing?
+Rick Astley - Never Gonna Give You Up (Official Music Video)
-5. Command to show `LISTEN`ing processes:
+5. Command to show `LISTEN`ing processes: lsof -i -P -n
-6. Command to `kill`:
+6. Command to `kill`: kill 3973